-It has been almost a century since the automotive industry started experimenting to proclaim an autonomous revolution.
+It has been almost a century since the automotive industry started experimenting to proclaim an autonomous driving revolution.
 Decades of research and development gave us a bunch of revolutionary solutions for cruise control, intelligent navigation systems, lane-assist technologies, in-car performance control, wi-fi and gsm connectivity, automatic braking, and self-parking functionality.

 The next step is fully autonomous vehicles.
 Ten to twenty years from now, self-driving cars will be an integral part of urban mobility, decreasing the number of road accidents and bottlenecks while lowering CO2 emissions.
-Without a doubt, autonomous vehicles are the new technological revolution.
+Without a doubt, autonomous vehicles are the new technological and automotive revolution.
 But what will be some of the less conspicuous outcomes of the widespread adoption of the autonomous technology?

 Automation of driving will change infrastructure and legacy vehicles

-As with any other big transition, the coming transportation revolution with autonomous cars won’t happen overnight.
+As with any other big transition, the coming autonomous vehicle revolution won’t happen overnight.
 It’s going to take years for cars to reach level 3 automation – at which point cars can drive themselves but allow the driver to take control in extreme situations – let alone level 4, at which point the driver is not expected to control the vehicle at all since the car will be able to handle even extreme situations on its own.
 This means that partially and fully automated cars will be sharing the road with traditional vehicles for a long time.
 Though we’d like to imagine the streets of the future filled with purely self-driving cars, traditional vehicles won’t be going away anytime soon.

 Partially and fully automated cars will be sharing the road with traditional vehicles for a long time.